 Do you have skills that could help Issaquah Food and Clothing Bank at a higher level?
 Our Board Committees might be right for you!

 Our board committees include stewardship, operations, personnel and board development.
 We are looking for members with experience in marketing, fundraising, event planning, grant writing, CRM database, legal, facilities management, volunteer leadership and connections in the community.

 Contact Cori Walters for more information: email@example.com or 425-392-4123 x12

 All new volunteers must attend a 30 minute volunteer orientation before they can start volunteering.
 It covers the basics.
 Orientations are held Mondays, Fridays and Saturdays.

 We accept court ordered community service volunteers but reserve the right to ask you how many hours you are required to serve and what your infraction was.
 We reserve the right to decline volunteers based on the nature of the offense.

-***Court mandated community service volunteers may experience a brief delay between registration and approval.
-New volunteer applications automatically go into a "pending" status which gives us time to read applications, ask questions and get volunteers through orientations.
+Court mandated community service volunteers may experience a brief delay between registration and actual approval.
+New volunteer applications automatically go into a "pending" status which gives us time to read applications, ask questions and it gives volunteers time to attend orientations.